We think this movie stands out for:

 Parents need to know that despite its high nostalgia factor and preteen stars, Stand by Me should by no means be considered a children's movie.
 It has a ton of strong language (including "f--k" and "s--t"), implied and displayed violence, and sexual references/crude jokes, and it also deals with adult-oriented themes -- including the disillusionment of adolescence.
 Kids and teens also smoke and drink, and a dead body is shown.
 Stories about parental physical and emotional abuse aren't shown but are mentioned frequently and are key to the story.
 There's also an extremely memorable (and extremely gross) scene involving mass vomiting during an eating contest.

 What's the story?

 STAND BY ME (based on Stephen King's novella) revolves around four small-town 12-year-old boys who set out on a trek to find a dead body.
 They overcome oncoming trains, a disgusting bout with leeches, and the rival advances of a competing "gang" to collect the prize of locating the body.

 Is it any good?

-Families can talk about why the kids seek refuge in reckless behavior.
+Families can talk about why the kids in Stand by Me seek refuge in reckless behavior.
 Is that believable?
 Realistic?
 Even though the movie is set many decades ago, do parts of it still feel relatable?